-Dr. Yixiang Li, Ph.D.
-Postdoctoral Fellow Dr. Li is a postdoctoral fellow focused on understanding oncogenic pathways that oppose the neuroendocrine phenotype in small cell lung cancer and therefore can function as bypass mechanisms to overcome targeted approaches that disrupt neuroendocrine differentiation.
+Yixiang Li, Ph.D.
+Postdoctoral Fellow Dr. Li is a postdoctoral fellow focused on understanding how modulation of epigenetic modifiers in SCLC impacts its neuroendocrine phenotype and the consequences of this on tumor immunogenicity.
+His work utilizes single cell approaches using in vivo immunocompetent mouse models.
 He is originally from China and attended Emory University for his PhD where he did his thesis work in Dr. Jin-Tang Dong's laboratory working on drug resistance in prostate cancer.
 He joined the Oser laboratory in October 2020.

 Shilpa Singh, Ph.D.
 Postdoctoral Fellow Dr. Singh is a postdoctoral fellow focused on understanding cell cycle regulation and mechanisms of protein homeostasis of SCLC.
 She joined the Oser laboratory in November of 2021.
 She trained in Dr. Swati Deb's laboratory for her PhD at Virginia Commonwealth University where she focused on mutant p53 and replication stress.

 Keita Masuzawa, M.D., Ph.D.
 Postdoctoral Fellow Dr. Masuzawa is a postdoctoral fellow who started in the Oser laboratory in April of 2022.
 His post-doctoral work is focused on using CRISPR/Cas9 screening approaches to understand the transcriptional regulation of oncoproteins in SCLC.
 He is from Japan where he trained at Keio University as a pulmonologist and received his PhD also at Keio University in 2019.